alantech/alan/anycloud/docs/how-to/gcp.md

 ## Configure your project

-Define a new `Deploy Config` in the `anycloud.json` project you want to deploy to GCP using the AnyCloud CLI:
+Define a new `Deploy Config` in the `anycloud.json` project you want to deploy to GCP using the AnyCloud CLI

+{% hint style="info" %}
+You will need to pick a name, or alias, for the `Deploy Config`.
+The default value will be `staging`.
+You will also need to associate `Credentials` to this `Deploy Config`.
+{% endhint %}

 ```bash
 $ anycloud config new